 This gentleman is an intelligent man as well as a clever artist.
 He lithographs admirably. – All this I mention because I think your invention would have justice done to it in his hands.
 Without artistical skill and a certain degree of ability at manipulation, the invention might not work well, and the failure would probably be thrown, not on the inefficient artist, but the Talbotype itself.

 Perhaps you will favor me with an answer at your Earliest convenience.

-1. This was about an artist wanting to obtain a license to use the calotype.
-Joseph Vickers Richardson (1803-1880) was a landscape painter and self-styled 'Professor' of Drawing and Painting, at 20, Magdalen St, opposite the Martyrs' Monument.
-There is no record that he was successful in securing a license.
-See Doc.
-No: 05155.
+1. Joseph Vickers Richardson (1803-1880), a landscape painter and self-styled 'Professor' of Drawing and Painting, at 20, Magdalen St, opposite the Martyrs' Monument.
+WHFT offered to call on him, but did not immediately agree to discuss a license - see Doc.
+No: 08381